laristra/cinch-utils/README.md

     % git clone --recursive git@server:repo/cinch-utils.git

-If you are using the main bitbucket site, use this:
+If you are using the main github site, use this:

-    % git clone --recursive git@bitbucket.org:tuxfan/cinch-utils.git
+    % git clone --recursive git@github.com:losalamos/cinch-utils.git

 If you are using the gitlab mirror at LANL, use this: